jlettvin/UnicodeLexer/README.md

 ===================================
 2016 Automated Unicode codepoint classification ANTLR4 grammar writer.

-APOLOGY: classify grammar broke.
-Debugging.
-Will remove apology when done.

 Python code to convert authoritative unicode.org resource files into a complete and commented grammar suitable for import into other grammars.
 Similar tables are built within the python code for local testing.